Regional Development Victoria Delivering for Rural and Regional Victoria logo

 Anthony BasfordAnthony Basford – CEO, East Gippsland Shire Council

 Anthony joined East Gippsland Shire as Chief Executive Officer in November 2018.
-With more than 20 years’ experience in rural and regional, interface and metropolitan Council’s in Victoria and NSW, as well as time in the not for profit and education sectors in Australia and overseas, Anthony has a passion for working in local government and with people to achieve the best possible outcomes for communities.
+With more than 20 years of experience in rural and regional, interface and metropolitan councils in Victoria and NSW, as well as time in the not-for-profit and education sectors in Australia and overseas, Anthony has a passion for working in local government and with people to achieve the best possible outcomes for communities.

 Anthony loves bushwalking, live music and historic cars.
 He has a Bachelor of Education (Secondary) and a Master of Social Science (Policy and Human Services).